thesammiller/flamenco-server-installation-guide/2a_BlenderID.md

 You should enter your local Blender Cloud URL in the form:
 `http://cloud.local:5000`

 You will be asked to login.
 When you do so, you'll get an error.
+This is because Blender ID has not been installed.
 Flamenco Managers must be authorized by the Flamenco Server.
 The Flamenco Server is currently authorized through Blender Cloud by Blender ID.
 The next step in the installation process is setting up the Blender ID server.

 ## Step 1: Git and VirtualEnv
 References: [Blender ID Docker](https://developer.blender.org/diffusion/BID/browse/master/docker/)